Annette Kar Baxter: Career

 In addition to her career at Barnard, Baxter involved herself in many other organizations.
 She served on the board of trustees for Conference in Theology for College and University Faculty, Kirkland College (Clinton, New York) and Middlesex School (Concord, Massachusetts).
 She was a consultant for the National Endowment for the Humanities, the Ford Foundation, National Council of Women, and Mr. Rogers' Neighborhood.
 She served on committees for the American Association of University Women, American Historical Association, Organization of American Historians, American Studies Association, and many others.
 She participated in panels and gave speeches on the value of women's history and women's education.
 She has been called "one of the nation's foremost authorities on the history of women."

 Throughout her career, Baxter remained dedicated to the cause of women's education, women's studies, and women's rights.
 As a member of its Board of Trustees, Baxter fought to keep Barnard independent from Columbia, highlighting what might be lost if the women's college merged with the Ivy league school.

 Baxter published numerous book reviews and articles, and edited several series on women's autobiographies and women's studies.
 She often contributed articles to journals and popular magazines, including Nineteenth-Century Fiction and Harpers, among others.
 Baxter had four books in progress when she died in 1983.

 Personal life

 In 1955, Baxter married psychiatrist James E. Baxter.
 Their first child, Justin McDonald, was born in 1959, and their daughter, Adrienne Marshall, was born in 1962.

 Death

 Annette Baxter died in a fire at her and her husband's summer home on Fire Island on September 18, 1983.
 She was 56 years old.
 The fire also claimed her husband, James, and a house guest, Oscar Benedetti of Caracas, Venezuela.
 The couple's son, Justin, who was also at the house at the time, survived.

 Legacy

-Barnard established the Annette Kar Baxter Memorial Prize, given to a member of the college's junior class who has distinguished themselves in the study of women's experience.
-The American Studies Association (ASA) created a prize in her name, the Annette K. Baxter Travel Grant, to provide partial travel reimbursement to students presenting papers at the annual ASA conference.
+In 1984, Barnard established the Annette Kar Baxter '47 Memorial Fund Prize, given to a member of the college's junior class who has distinguished themselves in the study of women's experience.The American Studies Association (ASA) created a prize in her name, the Annette K. Baxter Travel Grant, to provide partial travel reimbursement to students presenting papers at the annual ASA conference.